How to detox your wardrobe (& why you should...) - une femme d'un certain âge

 Photo: Annie Castaño, used with permission.

-This article was published at an earlier date and has since been updated.
+This article was published at an earlier date and has since been updated to reflect relevant product suggestions.
 I’ve left prior reader comments in place.

 Why “detox” your wardrobe?